Don Hertzfeldt: The Animation Show

 In 2003, Hertzfeldt created The Animation Show with Beavis and Butt-head creator Mike Judge.
 It was a biennial North American touring festival that brought independent animated short films to more movie theaters than any distributor in history.
 The programs were personally curated by Hertzfeldt and Judge.
-Highlights of the first theatrical program included a restored excerpt from Ward Kimball's 1957 Mars and Beyond through a special partnership with Disney, the stop-motion animated film Vincent by Tim Burton, new cartoons by Hertzfeldt to book end the program, and never-before-seen pencil tests and animation experiments by Mike Judge.
+Highlights of the first theatrical program included a restored excerpt from Ward Kimball's 1957 Mars and Beyond through a special partnership with Disney, the stop-motion animated film Vincent by Tim Burton, new cartoons by Hertzfeldt to bookend the program, and never-before-seen pencil tests and animation experiments by Mike Judge.

 A second Animation Show edition toured throughout 2005, featuring Hertzfeldt's new short film The Meaning of Life and new work by animators Peter Cornwell and Georges Schwizgebel.
 The third season of The Animation Show began its nationwide release in January 2007, featuring new work by animators Joanna Quinn and Bill Plympton, as well as Hertzfeldt's Everything Will Be OK.

 A stated goal of The Animation Show was to regularly "free the work of these independent artists from the dungeons of Internet exhibition," and bring them into proper movie theaters where most of the short films were originally meant to be seen.
 The Animation Show meanwhile launched a supplemental DVD series of animated short films, with content that varied from the annual theatrical programs.
 These DVDs were distributed by MTV.

 In a March 2008 entry in his blog, Hertzfeldt announced he had decided to leave The Animation Show, after having programmed three tours.
 A fourth season of the program was released in theaters in summer 2008, with no involvement from him.

+In 2025, Hertzfeldt returned to short film programming with the creation of Animation Mixtape.